 In October 2013, Merck updated the package label to warn that women should stop using NuvaRing if a blood clot forms.

-On February 7, 2014, Merck announced that the company will pay $100 million to women who say they were harmed by using the NuvaRing.
-But the company also said, "We stand behind the research that supported the approval of NuvaRing, and our continued work to monitor the safety of the medicine.”
+On February 7, 2014, Merck announced that the company would pay $100 million to women who say they were harmed by using the NuvaRing.
+But the company also said, “We stand behind the research that supported the approval of NuvaRing, and our continued work to monitor the safety of the medicine.”